nyradhr/gator/README.md

 # gator
-Boot.dev project to build an RSS feed aggregator
+Boot.dev project to build an RSS feed aggregator in Golang